Assessing the Impact of Unequal Noises and Foreground Modeling on SGWB Reconstruction with LISA: LISA data modeling and analysis in SGWBinner

 \subsubsection{Extra-galactic foreground}

 The other astrophysical component in eq.~(\ref{eq:signal_psd_components}), referred to as Extra-galactic foreground, is the incoherent superposition of all the extra-galactic compact object mergers.
 The contributions from SOBBHs and binary neutron stars (BNS) in their inspiral phase, which cannot be individually resolved by LISA~\cite{Sesana:2016ljz}, are estimated through the observation of ground-based detectors~\cite{KAGRA:2021duu,KAGRA:2021kbb}.
-Due to the relatively uniform distribution of the sources and the limited angular resolution of LISA, this foreground can be well modeled as an isotropic SGWB signal with the power-law shape~\cite{Sesana:2016ljz, LIGOScientific:2019vic}:
+Due to the isotropic distribution of the sources and the limited angular resolution of LISA, this foreground can be well modeled as an isotropic SGWB signal with the power-law shape~\cite{Sesana:2016ljz, LIGOScientific:2019vic}:

 where $h^2 \Omega_{\rm Ext}$ and $n_{\rm Ext}$ are the amplitude (at 1mHz) and tilt of the spectrum.
 From the recent observation by LIGO-Virgo-KAGRA collaboration, the magnitude of the SGWB signal from SOBBHs and BNS is estimated as $\Omega_{\rm Ext} = 7.2^{+3.3}_{-2.3} \times 10^{-10} $ at $f = 25$\,Hz~\cite{KAGRA:2021duu,Babak:2023lro}.
-Extrapolating this amplitude in the LISA frequency band\footnote{Several subtleties will have to be addressed to make this model more accurate.
-It is for instance not obvious that the different resolution power of LISA and LIGO-Virgo detectors play no relevant role, or that the binary eccentricity evolution is a minor effect (see, {\it e.g.}, Refs.~\cite{DOrazio:2018jnv, Zhao:2020iew}).}, we adopt the fiducial value $\log_{10}(h^2\Omega_{\rm Ext}) = -12.38$ and $n_{\rm Ext} = 2/3$.
+Extrapolating this amplitude in the LISA frequency band\footnote{ Several subtleties will have to be addressed to make this model more accurate.
+It is for instance not obvious that differences in the performance of the LISA and LIGO–Virgo–KAGRA detectors to resolve signals from SOBBHs play no relevant role, or that the binary eccentricity evolution is a minor effect (see, {\it e.g.}, Refs.~\cite{DOrazio:2018jnv, Zhao:2020iew}).}, we adopt the fiducial value $\log_{10}(h^2\Omega_{\rm Ext}) = -12.38$ and $n_{\rm Ext} = 2/3$.

 Once again, previous studies only considered $h^2\Omega_{\rm Ext}$ as a free parameter to be fitted together with cosmological parameters.
 Similarly to the galactic component, we also vary $n_{\rm Ext}$ in our analysis and discuss its effect in Sec.~\ref{sec:extend_fg}.\\